The senior-studio alternative to Toptal

 Choose a studio like Codivox when

-You need an outcome - an MVP, a SaaS build, a web app, an automation - shipped on a timeline, and you'd rather own the result than spend your week managing contractors and recovering from churn.
+You need an outcome - an MVP, a SaaS build, a web app, or an automation - shipped on a timeline without managing contractors yourself.

 The hourly rate is only the visible part of the bill.
 For anything bigger than a small task, these are the costs that quietly make "cheap" expensive - and the reasons teams move to a managed studio.